spectrocloud/librarium/content/docs/04.5-devx/06-apps/05-deploy-app.md

-Go ahead and provide the UI container with the following information.
+Provide the UI container with the following information.

 - Container Name: `ui`